 - Top 10 Deadliest Viruses on Earth

-What else do you think why Japanese lives longer than any other citizen?
+What else do you think is why the Japanese live longer than any other citizen?
 Please leave a comment down below!
 We want to hear from you.